 Online MBA courses are often not structured according to any set schedule.
 You can log on and read all of the materials you need.
 Some courses might involve lots of multimedia aspects, so you might be able to watch your instructor lecture and then view their PowerPoint presentation as they speak.
 If you miss a word or need to review a section, it's easy to move the video's slider left to back up and get the data you need.

 Online courses also insist upon student interaction.
 Unlike traditional campus courses, no one gets to drop out of the discussion.
 Courses might involve live chatroom sessions, but more often you'll find a message-board style interface.
 You'll be able to see everyone's input and insights, and you can respond to them as you like.
 If the discussion builds, you might banter with a fellow student via private email or some other online media.
 Likewise, you can engage you instructor directly through email.
 In fact, this is recommended.

 Traditional campuses allow you to approach instructors after class or in their offices, but they are frequently on their way to some other class or appointment.
-When you send a detailed email question, your instructor can take her time to review your query and respond in detail.
-Not only will you get her thoughts, but you might also receive a few helpful links to websites or other resources that add to the discussion.
+When you send a detailed email question, your instructor can take their time to review your query and respond in detail.
+Not only will you get their thoughts, but you might also receive a few helpful links to websites or other resources that add to the discussion.